Roderick-Clemente/kingsandquads/README.md

 - Cross-platform (Windows, Mac, Linux)
 - Basic game mechanics

+**Note:** The Python version may be sunset in the future.

 ## Development

-Current branch: `web-version`
+Current branch: `multiplayer-web`

-The web version represents a modernization of the original Python/Tkinter implementation, with improved UI/UX while maintaining all core game mechanics.
+The web version represents a modernization of the original Python/Tkinter implementation, with improved UI/UX and online multiplayer support.

 ## Future Enhancements
 - AI opponent for single-player mode
-- Online multiplayer support

 ## License
 This project is open source, and you are free to modify and distribute it as you wish.